 What if children need to take medication?

 All medication, prescription and non-prescription, will be administered by the camp nurse on duty.
 Campers that need to take prescribed or over-the-counter medication during the camp day must have a Medication Administration Form completed with a doctor's signature and submitted to Summer at Norwood.
 Campers with a life threatening allergy should also have an Allergy Action Plan completed with a doctor's signature and submitted to Summer at Norwood.
 The Medication Administration Form and Allergy Action Plan can be downloaded from the Already Registered section of the website, under the Camp Forms heading.
+Summer at Norwood is unable to accept medication forms from schools or other camps.
 Campers will not be allowed to carry medication nor administer medication to themselves.

 Can teachers administer medication?